 Edwards has received awards from Amnesty International’s Orillia chapter, the Saskatchewan Reporters Association and the Ontario Reporters Association but still secretly smarts about the university’s Gallery of Distinction debacle.
 He was a member of a Toronto Star team that won a National Newspaper Award for spot news coverage and also received an honourable mention in sports-writing for a series he worked on with the late Randy Starkman.

 His books on organized crime has been translated into French, German and Italian and published across North America, Europe and Australia.
+The Bandido Massacre has its own website, designed by Jefferson Rabb.
 His book Delusion on Victorian superspy Henri Le Caron made it onto the CIA’s “Intelligence Officer’s Bookshelf” and was called a “well-documented corrective to an intriguing spy story.”
 Edwards has beenhttps://www.thestar.com/initiatives/speakers-bureau.html interviewed about organized crime for the BBC, CBC, CTV, CBS.com and the Mob Stories series for History Television and frequently lectures on organized crime and journalism at several universities and colleges.
 He often begins his talks by paraphrasing Keith Richards and saying, “It’s great to be here.
 It’s great to be anywhere.”